tldr-pages/tldr/pages/linux/homectl.md

 `sudo homectl passwd {{username}}`

-- Run shell or a command with access to a specific home directory:
+- Run a shell or a command with access to a specific home directory:

 `sudo homectl with {{username}} -- {{command}} {{command_arguments}}`